Skip to content

 DOMAINE · TARN · OCCITANIE

-Domaine le Castelet is a 60-hectare Occitanie estate with medieval origins whose pool is genuinely central to the wedding weekend format rather than a peripheral feature.
-The Tarn's warm, Mediterranean-influenced climate delivers reliable swimming conditions from May through October, and the property's infrastructure, shade structures, terrace furniture, service access, has been refined through years of hosting groups who spend entire days by the water rather than designed theoretically.
-For south-of-France pool celebrations where the poolside hours need to feel organised and comfortable rather than improvised, this Castres-area estate's experience shows.
+Domaine le Castelet is a 60-hectare Occitanie estate with medieval origins whose pool is genuinely central to the wedding weekend rather than a peripheral feature.
+The Tarn's warm, Mediterranean-influenced climate delivers reliable swimming conditions from May through October, and the property's infrastructure, its shade structures, terrace furniture, and service access, has been shaped through years of hosting groups who spend entire days by the water rather than designed theoretically.

-Seventeen bedrooms sleep 46 on site across 60 hectares, and external caterers are welcome, with the Languedoc's pool of skilled traiteurs offering strong value.
-Capacity runs from 30 to 120 guests, making this one of the better-scaled mid-range pool venues in the collection, large enough for a proper celebration, contained enough for the pool to feel like a shared private garden.
-As a Premium member venue, FWS coordination simplifies logistics for destination couples managing a pool-focused weekend from abroad.
+Seventeen bedrooms sleep 48 on site across 60 hectares, and external caterers are welcome, with the Languedoc's pool of skilled traiteurs offering strong value.
+Capacity runs from 30 to 120 guests, making this one of the better-scaled mid-range pool venues in the region, large enough for a proper celebration, contained enough for the pool to feel like a shared private garden.
+As a member venue, FWS coordination simplifies logistics for destination couples managing a pool-focused weekend from abroad.

 Why We Love It